 When the operating system is generated, the precision internal clock (PIC) address is specified.
 At operating system START time, the operating system checks to see if the PIC is operational at that address.
 If not, the above message is displayed.
 The operating system continues to run, but without the PIC.

 POWER RESTORE - RESET PERIPHERALS

-indicates a power fail restore sequence; no operator response required.
+indicates that a power fail restore sequence has taken place; no operator response is required.

 POWER RESTORE - RESET PERIPHERALS AND ENTER GO